JulienHeijmans/quicksnap/README.md

 * In edit mode, the tool will always use the original points of the mesh (Without modifiers)

 ## Version support:
-* QuickSnap Latest Version: Blender 2.93 and newer.
+* Blender 2.93 and newer.